 The B450 comes with tons of output USB ports, USB 3.0, easy connections to your hard drive and more.

 Case: Phanteks Eclipse P400S Silent Edition.

 For a lot of builds, the case is going to be the showcasing feature, and this offering from Phanteks comes in five different color choices.

 The Phanteks Eclipse P400S Silent Edition is designed with durability as a top priority.
 It has an all-metal construction, with steel for the exterior portions.
-It also has a tempered glass side so you can see all of the guts of your build in all their glory.
+It also has a tempered glass panel so you can see all of the guts of your build in all their glory.

 As this is the Silent Edition, they have designed the entire case to keep sound inside.
 The side panels and top cover are specifically designed to be soundproof so you can concentrate on things other than computer noise.